Hypothetical answers to continuous queries over data streams: Hypothetical answers

-We propose a theory where such \emph{hypothetical answers} to a continuous query are output: if some substitution can become an answer as long as some facts in the future are true, then we output this information.
+We propose a theory that also allows for such \emph{hypothetical answers} to a continuous query: if some substitution can become an answer as long as some facts in the future are true, then we output this information.
 In this way we can lessen the negative effects of unbound wait.
-Hypothetical answers can also refer to future time points: in our example, \subst{X:=\m{wt25},T:=2} would also be output at time point 0 as a substitution that may prove to be an answer to the query \tuple{\m{Shdn}(X,T),\Piex} when further information arrives.
+Hypothetical answers can also refer to future time points: in our example, \subst{X:=\m{wt25},T:=2} would also be output at time point 0 as a substitution that may prove to be an actual answer to the query \tuple{\m{Shdn}(X,T),\Piex} when further information arrives.

 Our formalism uses ideas from multi-valued logic, where some substitutions correspond to answers (true), others are known not to be answers (false), and others are consistent with the available data, but can not yet be shown to be true or false.
 In our example, the fact $\m{Malf(wt25,0)}$ is consistent with the data at time point $0$, and thus ``possible''; it is also consistent with the data at time point $1$, and thus ``more possible''; and it finally becomes (known to be) true at time point 2.